raj23manj/springBoot/jokesapp/README.md

         }

     * Around Advice => run before and after method
+      * Rethrow Exception or ordering for this also there
       * can be used to handle or stop exception
       - // Around Advice, happens at start and end, notice here JoinPoint is different "ProceedingJoinPoint"
         @Around("execution(* com.lu2code.aopdemo.service.*.getFortune(..))")